 A warning about breastfeeding consultants: Please be aware that not all consultants are the same.
 Ask about their credentials.
 To understand the difference read this blog post.

 Most hospitals have a lactation center and consultants that can help you.
-In my experience, they have not been very helpful.
+Sometimes, they have not been very helpful due to the short amount of time they have to spend with you.
 Plus, you have to drag you and baby out to the hospital to get help.
-If you hire a Lactation Consultant (LC) or a IBCLC (lactation nurse) they will come to your home and give you specialized care and a plan to be successful in breastfeeding.
+If you hire a Certified Lactation Consultant (CLC) or a IBCLC (lactation nurse) they will come to your home and give you specialized care and a plan to be successful in breastfeeding.

 *****The Tennessee Breastfeeding Hotline is here!
 Mommas - you can call this number day or night and expect to speak with someone live to help you!
 Very excited to have this up and running.
 It is 1-855-4BF-MOMS (1-855-423-6667).
 Please share to help us spread the word! ******